 The authorities estimated from her computer and cellphone use that she’d died at approximately 12: 30 pm.
 Her body had been covered in cleaning fluid, and two knives were found at the scene.

 There was no sign of forced entry into the apartment.

-The police investigation had initially had 13 possible suspects to examine, but it quickly focused on Moe Gibbs, a Barnes County Jail employee who lived in the same apartment complex as Mindy.
+The police investigation initially had 13 possible suspects to examine, but it quickly focused on Moe Gibbs, a Barnes County Jail employee who lived in the same apartment complex as Mindy.

-A week after the murder, he was arrested after the police noticed he had deep scratches on his hands that appeared to be defensive wounds.
+A week after the murder, he was arrested after the police noticed he had scratches on his hands that appeared to be defensive wounds.
 Mindy had fought hard for her life.

 DNA evidence pointed at Moe Gibbs